zorbyte/TrackWeave/README.md

 opportunities for your transactions through the relationships that can be expressed with their cyclic ability.
 In addition to branches, RDT supports "subtrees," which allow you to link an independent RDT to a node that exists elsewhere.
-What sets apart a subtree from a fork is that an RDT that is referenced by a subtree is oblivious to the subtree in question, however, the subtree can utilise the other RDT that it references as a means to collect further data through traversal.
+What sets apart a subtree from a branch is that an RDT that is referenced by a subtree is oblivious to the subtree in question, however, the subtree can utilise the other RDT that it references as a means to collect further data through traversal.
 As a result, independent ecosystems can integrate external